nsmsn/dotcom/src/posts/2025-choose-inclusion.md

   - "Social Media"
 ---

-Adam Newbold’s post on “[The InclusiveWeb](https://notes.neatnik.net/2024/06/the-inclusiveweb)” really resonated with me last year.
+Adam Newbold’s post on “The InclusiveWeb” (sadly no longer up) really resonated with me last year.
 Especially this part:

 > An IndieWeb that isn’t **inclusive** offers no value to the world.
 An IndieWeb built by and for only certain people isn’t a web at all.
 An IndieWeb that allows someone to feel like less of a person is a tragedy.

 The particular developer Adam called out at the time still works on [Micro.blog](https://micro.blog/) (M.b. for short) which hosts blogs but also a small but significant social network, built on [IndieWeb principles](https://indieweb.org/principles).
-Adam published a follow up post today called “[Accountability](https://notes.neatnik.net/2025/01/accountability)” detailing an exchange, or series of exchanges he had with [Manton Reece](https://manton.org/), the creator and primary developer behind Micro.blog, on what he sees as problematic behavior by the contractor or staff.
+Adam published a follow up post today called “Accountability” detailing an exchange, or series of exchanges he had with [Manton Reece](https://manton.org/), the creator and primary developer behind Micro.blog, on what he sees as problematic behavior by the contractor or staff.
 You can also read [Manton’s timeline](https://micro.blog/manton) or his blog posts to get his perspective.

 I followed some of this in real time on my Mastodon feed and M.b. timeline yesterday and today.
 I’m pretty sure its still going on, even though [Manton decided to mute Adam](https://www.manton.org/2025/01/22/ive-had-to-mute-adam.html).
 I don’t normally weigh in on public spats, but I’ve given money to both Manton and Adam to use their products.
 I used to host a blog on M.b. and I still syndicate my RSS feeds to a [M.b. account](https://micro.blog/nsmsn), and interact with people on the timeline.
 I have a [omg.lol account](https://nsmsn.co/) and use [social.lol as my primary home](https://social.lol/@nsmsn) on the fediverse.